 Slaughter Beach, on the other hand, is open until 9PM.
 And they have a public pavilion behind the fire station with plenty of parking, as well as a bunch of educational displays, a picnic shelter next to the beach, and public restrooms!
 And don’t forget that cool town sign with a horseshoe crab on it!

 Remember to be a good visitor if you go to Slaughter Beach.
 Do not cross private property, obey the beach closing hours (9 PM), flip stranded horseshoe crabs when you see them, and do not disturb feeding shorebirds!
 Thousands of migrating shorebirds depend on the horseshoe crab eggs to complete their migration.
 Give them their space, keep quiet, and let them feed.

 Photography Tips (How to Photograph Horseshoe Crabs Spawning)

 Even though I had a horrible cloudy rainy night, I managed to get some pretty cool pictures of horseshoe crabs in Delaware Bay.
 Here’s how I did it.

 The trick to shooting after sunset or on a dark cloudy evening is long exposures.
 In order to do this, you need a decent tripod.
-I use my traveling tripod (the Gitzo GK1545T) because it is super solid for a compact, lightweight tripod.
-Then I use a digital SLR ( I was shooting with a Canon Rebel t3i but the Canon EOS REBEL T7i Body is a newer better version) with a wide angle lens (Canon 10-22mm Lens)
+I use my traveling tripod Gitzo GK1545T because it is super solid for a compact, lightweight tripod.
+Then I use a digital SLR with a wide angle lens, I use the Canon 10-22mm Lens.